 What is the 7216?

-Consent to Disclose must be obtained prior to sharing taxpayer’s information with a third party.
-This form is automatically produced when a bank product is selected and prints with the bank documents.
-Another option is the DISC screen within the software that the taxpayer can sign electronically.
-As with the Consent to Use, the tax Preparer may not sign the Consent to Disclose on the taxpayer’s behalf.
+A Consent to Disclose form must be obtained prior to sharing taxpayer’s information with a third party, such as a bank.
+As with the Consent to Use, the tax preparer may not sign the Consent to Disclose on the taxpayer’s behalf.